SanjoSolutions/calibrations-of-transcending-the-levels-of-consciousness/README.md

 # Calibrations of “Transcending&nbsp;the&nbsp;Levels&nbsp;of&nbsp;Consciousness – The&nbsp;Stairway&nbsp;to&nbsp;Enlightenment” by David&nbsp;R.&nbsp;Hawkins

-On the Map of Consciousness by David R. Hawkins.
+On the Map&nbsp;of&nbsp;Consciousness by David&nbsp;R.&nbsp;Hawkins.

 **Book:** Consciousness&nbsp;Level&nbsp;… on the Map&nbsp;of&nbsp;Consciousness by David&nbsp;R.&nbsp;Hawkins.